xesscorp/VHDL_Lib/README.rst

         A module that tests the functioning of a XuLA board by writing a random stream of values into SDRAM and then reading it back and comparing it to the original.

-    UserInstrJtag.vhd:
-        A module that accepts commands and data via the FPGA JTAG port and sends them to modules in the FPGA.
-(Deprecated - superseded by the HostIo modules.)

     Vga.vhd:
         Modules for generating bitmapped and character mapped displays on VGA monitors.